PDIS/transcript/2021-09-30-Interview-with-Neta-Halperin.md

 If all the drafts and all the meetings and interviews, journalists need to be managed and transcribed, there are simply too many of these in the administration compared to the parliament and the judicial branches.

-Nowadays, we understand the assisted intelligence, the AIs, can help simplify most of the transcribing work.
+Nowadays, we understand the assistive intelligence, the AIs, can help simplify most of the transcribing work.
 It only requires 10 working days for all the participants to correct any lingering misspellings or adding their own references to expand some acronyms.

 It's a veritably lower threshold as compared to the previous days when we have to have dedicated personnel after each meeting in order to take real-time notes.